genericaylo/submission/README.md

   (!NA) (!NA) (!NA) (!DONE)))
 ```

 That is, there will be no security steps when the attackers are not assumed to engage in any attack.
-If we do assume we protect against certain attacks, such as for example, compromized mailboxes and networks then we add the corresponding vulnerability assumptions:
+If we do assume we protect against certain attacks, such as for example, compromised mailboxes and networks then we add the corresponding vulnerability assumptions:

 ```lisp